 Get the Italian style factor with all the benefits of a lightweight coat.
 The Lipis has a more solid front for a crisp look, while the sleeves are a thin mesh.
 This coat has a 3-button front and can be worn in all the rings.

-Vestrum is a new and upcoming brand on the circuit that is quickly wowing riders all over the world.
-This jacket is great for riders with shorter torsos as it is cut in that shorter Italian silhouette.
-The mesh is fine so gives the illusion of a traditional style coat.
+Vestrum is a new brand on the circuit that is quickly wowing riders all over the world.
+This jacket is cut in a beautiful Italian Silhouette in that shorter Italian silhouette.
+The mesh on this coat is fine it gives the illusion of a traditional style coat.
 A hidden zipper keeps the jacket from bulging to a minimum for that seamless look in the show ring.
+Out of all the mesh show coats we've seen, this is the one we feel could actually be worn in the big eq classes, the mesh and fit are that detailed.

-Whether you are on the mesh coat bandwagon or not, they seem to be sticking around on the horse show circuit!
+Whether you are on the mesh coat bandwagon or not, these coats are moving into the show circuits in a big way!
 All our favorite brands keep popping up with their take on the trend and are making them better and better each time.
-So try some on and let us know your favorite!
+If you haven't tried one on, stop by any of our shops, we're happy to show you what we have and let you try them on to see if they might make your "must have " list for your next show.